agorelick/NGS-scripts/README.md

 Then, modify the convert_bams_to_fastqs.sh script to include the names of the bam files in the "samples" array.
 You may also need to change the bam file name in the `BAM="original_bams/${sample}_aligned.bam"` to match how your pre-existing bam files are named.

-Finally, run the convert_bams_to_fastqs.sh script to regenerate fastq.gz files the read pairs for each sample.
-Job will be run very quickly, ~ 5 min per sample.
+Finally, run the convert_bams_to_fastqs.sh script to regenerate paired-end fastq.gz files for each sample.
+These jobs will be run very quickly, ~ 5 min per sample.

 ```
 sbatch convert_bams_to_fastqs.sh